Simple Ways to Prevent Water Damage in the Home

 Take some time to plan a routine inspection around and inside your home.
 Walking around to check any visible pipes for leaks or signs of wear and tear is highly recommended.
 If you have old neglected pipes, your insurance will not cover the cost of the damage.
 If you detect leaky pipes early on, your insurance will be able to cover the cost, saving you money from costly repairs.

 For pipes that aren’t visible, it might be challenging to find.
-These pipes can be found in your basement, crawl space, or foundation walls most of the time.
+These pipes can usually be found in your basement, crawl space, or foundation walls.
 If you’re unsure about going into any crawl spaces or foundation walls, get your homes inspected by professionals every year or two so you know what repairs are needed.

 Keep Your Appliances Updated